NxPKG/khulnasoft-docs/content/cloudflare-one/identity/service-tokens.md

 # Service tokens

 You can provide automated systems with service tokens to authenticate against your Zero Trust policies.
-Cloudflare Access will generate service tokens that consist of a Client ID and a Client Secret.
+Khulnasoft Access will generate service tokens that consist of a Client ID and a Client Secret.
 Automated systems or applications can then use these values to reach an application protected by Access.

 This section covers how to create, renew, and revoke a service token.

 ## Create a service token

-1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Access** > **Service Auth** > **Service Tokens**.
+1. In [Zero Trust](https://one.dash.Khulnasoft.com), go to **Access** > **Service Auth** > **Service Tokens**.

 2. Select **Create Service Token**.